CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 | User Controls | Test opt-out features. |
 | [Data Storage](https://capgo.app/plugins/capacitor-data-storage-sqlite/) | Verify encryption is secure. |

-Capgo has successfully delivered 23.5M updates while maintaining privacy compliance [\[1\]](https://capgo.app/), proving that it's possible to balance updates and privacy effectively.
+CodePushGo has successfully delivered 23.5M updates while maintaining privacy compliance [\[1\]](https://capgo.app/), proving that it's possible to balance updates and privacy effectively.

 Follow these guidelines to ensure your app is ready for testing and App Store submission.